 As a teacher of advanced and advancing students, Bethany has been influenced deeply by the work of pedagogue Richard Aaron and his teaching assistants Jared Ballance and Brittany Platt Gardner.
 With advancing students, Bethany emphasizes fundamentals, the elimination of physical tension, singing and movement, and structured practice routines.

-Recently settled in Buffalo, Bethany is delightedly discovering the charms of the Queen City.
+A Buffalo transplant, Bethany is delightedly discovering the charms of the Queen City.
 In addition to teaching, she works as a patron services representative for the Buffalo Philharmonic Orchestra.

 Read full bio